All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Treatment of osteosarcoma in children

-Until the early 1980s, the generally accepted tactic of treating a localized form of osteosarcoma was amputation of the limb to an upper joint, with respect to the affected bone.
-Organ-preserving operations became possible due to the introduction of chemotherapy and the improvement of orthopedic technology.
-Currently, such operations are performed by most patients with osteosarcoma, the results of treatment do not deteriorate.
-A necessary condition for carrying out organ-saving operations is the possibility of resection of the tumor within the limits of healthy tissues with the subsequent restoration of limb functions.
-Be sure to take into account the patient's desire for the type of operation.
+Until the early 1980s, the generally accepted treatment tactic for localized osteosarcoma was amputation of the limb to the joint located above the affected bone.
+Organ-preserving surgeries became possible due to the introduction of chemotherapy and improvements in orthopedic technology.
+Currently, such surgeries are performed on most patients with osteosarcoma, and the treatment results do not deteriorate.
+A necessary condition for organ-preserving surgeries is the possibility of tumor resection within healthy tissues with subsequent restoration of limb function.
+The patient's wishes regarding the type of surgery are always taken into account.

-The size of the operation determines the localization and size of the tumor.
-For a qualitative implementation of the surgical stage of treatment, a clear imaging of the focus is extremely important.
-The volume of removal and long-term consequences of the operation largely depend on the involvement of neuromuscular bundles in the tumor process.
+The volume of the operation is determined by the location and size of the tumor.
+Clear visualization of the lesion is extremely important for high-quality surgical treatment.
+The volume of removal and long-term consequences of the operation largely depend on the involvement of neurovascular bundles in the tumor process.
 For their accurate visualization, preoperative angiography is advisable.
-The defeat of the tumor of the main vessels and nerves, as well as extensive involvement of surrounding tissues or their contamination by tumor cells, determined by biopsy, is a contraindication to organ preservation operations.
+Tumor involvement of the main vessels and nerves, as well as extensive involvement of surrounding tissues or their contamination with tumor cells, determined by biopsy, are contraindications to organ-preserving operations.

-Chemotherapy has made a significant contribution to improving the results of treatment of osteosarcoma.
-The most effective drugs are doxorubicin, cisplatin, ifosfamide and methotrexate in a high dose.
+Chemotherapy has made a significant contribution to improving the treatment outcomes for osteosarcoma.
+The most effective drugs are doxorubicin, cisplatin, ifosfamide, and high-dose methotrexate.
 The main goal of postoperative chemotherapy is to achieve local tumor control.

 Osteosarcoma is a tumor that is insensitive to radioactive radiation.
-The antitumor effect is achieved only by doses, leading to severe and irreversible side effects.
-At present, irradiation is used with a palliative purpose for non-detectable tumors (osteosarcoma of the axial skeleton, bones of the facial skull) and in the presence of bone metastases.
+The antitumor effect is achieved only with doses that lead to severe and irreversible side effects.
+Currently, radiation is used for palliative purposes in the case of inoperable tumors (osteosarcoma of the axial skeleton, facial bones) and in the presence of bone metastases.